Mystiick/MystiickWeb/README.md

 # MystiickWeb Dashboard
-Repository for the Server and Client for {URL}.
+Repository for the Server and Client for [kaisan.studio](https://kaisan.studio).
 This website contains some small projects of mine built in Blazor
  - Minecraft server status
     - The server is currently down since no one plays on it anymore.
 Maybe someday I'll stand up a mocked UI.
  - Photo Viewer